aparmendariz/mcf_docs/docs/source/algorithm_reference/bgates_cbgates.rst

    * - Parameter
      - Description
    * - ``var_bgate_name``
-     - This parameter is a string or a list of strings that specifies the variables to balance the GATEs on.
-It's only relevant if p_bgate is True.
-The distribution of these variables is kept constant when a BGATE is computed.
-If set to None, the other heterogeneity variables (var_z_ …) are used for balancing.
-The default value is None.
+     - This parameter, which can be a string or a list of strings, specifies the variables that the GATEs should be balanced on.
+It's only relevant if p_bgate is set to True.
+When a BGATE is computed, the distribution of these specified variables remains constant, ensuring that the effect of the treatment is estimated in a balanced manner across these variables.
+This helps to control for potential confounding effects that these variables might have on the treatment effect.
+If var_bgate_name is set to None, the program defaults to using the other heterogeneity variables (specified in var_z) for balancing.
+This means that the GATEs will be balanced across the distribution of these heterogeneity variables.
    * - ``p_bgate``
-     - This parameter enables the estimation of a GATE that is balanced in selected features, as specified in var_bgate_name.
-The default value is False.
+     - This parameter, when set to True, activates the estimation of a Balanced Group Average Treatment Effect (BGATE).
    * - ``p_cbgate``
      - This parameter enables the estimation of a GATE that is balanced in all other features.
-The default value is False.
-   * - ``p_bgate_sample_share``
-     - This parameter determines the method of nearest neighbour matching.
-If set to True, prognostic scores are used.
-If set to False, the inverse of the covariance matrix of features is used.
-The default value is True.
    * - ``p_gate_no_evalu_points``
      - This parameter is an integer that determines the number of evaluation points for discretized variables in (C)BGATE estimation.
 The default value is 50.
    * - ``p_bgate_sample_share``
      - This parameter is used to speed up the program as the implementation of (C)BGATE estimation is very CPU intensive.
-Therefore, random samples are used if the number of observations / number of evaluation points > 10.
-If the number of observations in prediction data (n) is less than 1000, the value is 1.
-If n is greater than or equal to 1000, the value is None.
-The default value is None.

 Example